 There are few things that make me feel more alive than learning and speaking other languages.
 I especially love discovering words and concepts that don’t exist in my own native language.
-Here’s a list of 10 amazing words that you can’t find in English; perhaps once you’ve studied these you’ll be as enthusiastic as I am about learning a new language.
+Here’s a list of 10 amazing words that you can’t find in English.

 1. Tsundoku is a Japanese word most of us can relate to.
 You know how you get really excited in a bookstore so you buy all these cool books?
 But then months go by and they just stack up in a pile at home?
 That’s tsundoku: the act of buying books and not reading them.